Ideas that Shape the World

 Conversations Shaping the Course of the 21st Century and the Future of a Free Society

 Addressing complex social, economic, and collective action problems facing modern societies requires leading-edge thinking and fresh application of the principles that drive human progress.
-The Institute for Humane Studies (IHS) is building a network of high-impact scholars and research communities that spans generational, disciplinary, ideological, and professional divides to develop and advance the ideas that support thriving, free societies in which all people have the opportunity to flourish.
+The Institute for Humane Studies is building an academic network of high-impact scholars through in-person and online research communities that span generational, disciplinary, ideological, and professional divides to develop and advance the ideas that support thriving, free societies and widespread human flourishing.
 IHS will concentrate its activities and investments from 2022 to 2026 across seven focus areas.

 Liberal democracies, more than any other known system of governance, create the conditions by which citizens enjoy high levels of peace, freedom, and prosperity.
 The Liberalism, Pluralism, and Democracy focus area explores the norms, institutions, and current challenges to the liberal order, especially polarization, social trust, and growing illiberalism at both ends of the ideological spectrum.

 The American Dream promises economic mobility and equal opportunity for all.
-In practice, our society often falls short of these ideals, erecting barriers that limit access to opportunities by which individuals and communities can pursue their fullest lives.
+In practice, our society often falls short of the ideals of social equality, erecting barriers that limit access to opportunities by which individuals and communities can pursue their fullest lives.
 The Equality and Prosperity focus area supports programs and projects that seek to understand the factors, norms, and institutions that best enable widespread human flourishing and barriers that impede it as well as solutions to the societal challenges created by economic uncertainty and inequality.

 Liberal principles of individual freedom, universal human dignity, and equality under the law have driven human betterment whenever and wherever these ideas have taken root.
 Today, these principles still have work to do in eliminating the moral, social, and legal injustices borne by racial and ethnic minorities.
 The Race in America focus area investigates the breadth and depth of the liberal commitment to racial equality and the impacts of racism on American institutions throughout its history and seeks to support practical policy research that enables measurable progress toward ensuring that all people enjoy the rights, protections, and opportunities of a free society.